Optimising Rolling Stock Planning including Maintenance with Constraint Programming and Quantum Annealing: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We found once again that problem-specific constraints and heuristics are required to being able to handle realistic problem sizes.
-We were thus able to optimise the ICE railway traffic in Germany that goes through 5 major cities.
-Surprisingly, the QUBO-based methods were able to handle up to almost 100,000 qubits.
-In general the CP solution outperformed the QUBO based solutions except for a real small subset.
-For the current stage of the quantum annealer and of the hybrid solver from D-Wave the results obtained on classical computers and with the help of the quantum annealer are fairly comparable.
-We plan to extend the amount of cities covered, handle more details of the real problem (e.g. the intermediary stations of the trips) towards a practice-ready prototype.
-For a stable operation, it is also advantageous to have time slots, when trains are not in operation, which are as long as possible instead of scheduling many short break time slots.
+We were thus able to optimise the high-speed Intercity-Express (ICE) railway traffic in Germany that goes through 5 major cities.
+Surprisingly, the QUBO-based method was able to handle up to almost 100,000 qubits.
+In general, the CP solution outperformed the QUBO solution except for the real small subset.
+Considering the current stage of the quantum annealer and of the hybrid solver from D-Wave, the results obtained on classical computers and using the quantum annealer are fairly comparable.
+We plan to extend the amount of cities covered and handle more details of the real problem (e.g. the intermediary stations of the trips) towards a practice-ready prototype.
+For a stable operation, it is also advantageous to optimise the time slots when trains are not in operation, which, ideally, are as long as possible, instead of scheduling many short break time slots.
 This increases the chance that one train can replace another cancelled train.
-Hopefully in the near future the performance of the quantum annealers will increase beyond the capacity of the classical computing.
+Hopefully, in the near future, the performance of the quantum annealers will increase beyond the capacity of classical computing.